Mbed OS Reference

 132 {

-135 /** Unlock the clock, allowing it to stop during power saving; dummy for API compatibility with HighResClock */
+136 /** Lock the clock to ensure it stays running; dummy for API compatibility with HighResClock */

 140